suntong30/sdiff/sdiff/README.md

 - patch_program_path:The path to the program that actually performs the patch restore
 - patch_program_parameter:parameters passed to the program
-- deCompress_program_path:Path to the program to perform decompression on diff file
+- deCompress_program_path:Path to the program to perform decompression on diff file (We can use the ELF from [other algorithms](../other%20algorithms/), i.e., `hpatchz` for HDiffPatch and `bspatch` for BSDIFF )
 - deCompress_program_parameter:parameters passed to the program
 - thead_num:The number of threads used for the restore process